 Although there are limited simple solutions to remove suspicious coding, your best bet is to stick with photos you either purchase legally or take your own photos instead of pulling directly from Google (which is technically illegal anyway) or finding images from sketchy websites.

-We also recommend you host your site with a company that takes malware seriously and provides a security guarantee.
+We also recommend you host your site with a company that takes malware seriously and provides a malware security pledge.

 How to Change Permissions to Allow for Featured Image Viewing